 Objectives

-- To make known to the community what ABI is, the existence of the Brain Injury Association of Burgos and the
+- Make the community aware of what ABI is, the existence of the Association of Acquired Brain Injury of Burgos and the problems derived from ABI.

 Programs

-Information, guidance and counseling
+Information, orientation and advice

 Neuropsychological rehabilitation